Rohamunira/Teresmokenburg-I/readme.md

 ## **Information**

 This is a tool used to search for links from website to website.
 For now, this has the function of searching for useful websites without knowing certain keywords, even if it takes a long time.
+[Blog post about these project](https://rohamunira-official.blogspot.com/2025/02/teresmokenburg-project-webcrawl-url.html)

 ## **Way to run this program**